Multiplicity of nontrivial zeros of primitive L-functions via higher-level correlations: Abstract

 \section{Abstract}

-We give universal bounds on the fraction of nontrivial zeros having given multiplicity for L-functions attached to a cuspidal automorphic representation of $\mathrm{GL}_m/\q$.
-For this, we apply the higher-level correlation asymptotic of Hejhal and Rudnick \& Sarnak in conjunction with semidefinite programming bounds.
+We give universal bounds on the fraction of nontrivial zeros having given multiplicity for $L$-functions attached to a cuspidal automorphic representation of $\mathrm{GL}_m/\q$.
+For this, we apply the higher-level correlation asymptotic of Hejhal, Rudnick, and Sarnak in conjunction with semidefinite programming bounds.